iranroman/musicinformationretrieval.com/README.md

 Basically, this repo contains a bunch of IPython notebooks related to music information retrieval.

-If you're a visitor, [browse this repo at nbviewer.ipython.org](http://nbviewer.ipython.org/github/stevetjoa/stanford-mir) which renders the notebooks in this repo so they can be viewed in a web browser.
+If you're a **visitor**, [browse this repo at nbviewer.ipython.org](http://nbviewer.ipython.org/github/stevetjoa/stanford-mir) which renders the notebooks in this repo so they can be viewed in a web browser.

-If you're a workshop participant, follow the steps below to get started with Git, Vagrant, and IPython.
+If you're a **workshop participant**, follow the steps below to get started with Git, Vagrant, and IPython.

 ### Install Git